site24x7/plugins/Wordpress_Plugin_Performance/ReadMe.md

 # Wordpress Plugin Performance Monitor:

-This plugin monitors the No of Process,CPU and Memory usage of the wordpress  plugins under '/var/www/html/wp-content/plugins/' folder.
+This plugin monitors the No of Process,CPU and Memory usage of the wordpress plugins running under '/var/www/html/wp-content/plugins/' folder.

 ## Wordpress: